manoj1749/Foreground-Removal/README.md

 # Foreground-Removal
-A Computer Vision Application for Foreground Removal
+A Computer Vision Application for Foreground Removal From Live Video Stream and Videos